ANIMAL WELFARE

 Different times alto-goose-er

-Goose season is here again.
+Goose season starts in autumn.
 Different species of wild geese have come together and are making their way south.
 The north of Germany, in particular, is an area that’s known worldwide by ornithologists (who study birds) who go there to witness the spectacle of umpteen thousand geese coming together alongside other bird species to set off on their annual migration.

 And even really young baby geese are clever